dclnbrght/web/content-software/career-planning-in-the-ai-era.md

 * Embrace continuous learning as a core part of their identity
 * Build breadth while maintaining rigour in their thinking
-* Stay grounded in fundamental principles while adapting to new tools
+* Stay grounded in fundamental principles while adapting to new domains
 * Use AI as a collaborative tool that amplifies their architectural judgement, not as a replacement for understanding

 The future belongs not to those who know the most about one thing, but to those who understand how everything fits together and can orchestrate AI agents to build complete, coherent solutions.